chrisbetze/Embedded-System-Design/Lab1/README.md

 * Data Reuse

 ## Design Space Exploration
-* In the optimized code, we apply Design Space Exploration, considering a square block of dimensions Β, in order to find the optimal size block B.
+* In the optimized code, we apply Design Space Exploration, considering a square block of **dimensions Β**, in order to find the optimal size block B.
-* In the optimized code, we apply Design Space Exploration, considering a rectangular block of dimensions Βx-By, in order to find the optimal size block Bx-By.
+* In the optimized code, we apply Design Space Exploration, considering a rectangular block of **dimensions Βx-By**, in order to find the optimal size block Bx-By.

 ## Results
 We display the results of previous tasks in one **boxplot** diagram and we compare-analyze the experimental results that we receive.
 All execution time calculations are performed with `python scripts`.<br>